Ballots for Fair-Share Spending

 Ranking project proposals is as easy as 1, 2, 3.
 But even that can be hard when there are dozens of proposals.
 Some voters agonize over making a precise list with a unique rank for each item.
 Voters should know that the rule lets you skip a rank or use it twice for items you feel are tied.
 But some people worry that such a loose ranking is not proper or powerful.

 Dr. Robert Tupelo-Schneck created the best MMV ballot.
 It lets you slide items up and down your list of favorites and also set new budget levels.
-The entry page currently lets anyone in to play with this powerful ballot.

 Sometimes pc voting booths are too expensive or too slow because there are not enough of them.
 In that case voters can use paper ballots, and clerks can enter and double check those for a computer tally.